Thịt Kho (Vietnamese Braised Pork and Eggs)

 – Choose a high-quality fish sauce.
 That’s where all the flavor comes from.

-– If you can, let the meat marinate overnight with the seasoning.
+– If you can, let the meat marinate for at least 20 minutes with the seasoning.

 – The secret to tender meat is cooking it low and slow.
 Low heat, simmering for a long time.